Q: What is Masterworks?

 Q: What awards will be given and when will they be announced?

-A: Audience members will cast their votes for the best posters during the session and we will announce winners shortly after it ends.
+A: We often run audience-choice awards competitions in which attendees vote for the best posters during the session.
+If that happens, we will announce winners of the audience-choice awards shortly after the session ends.
 Voting instructions will be provided onsite.
-The winners of the 2020 Morris Joseph Levin Award for Outstanding Masterworks Thesis Presentations, which will be presented at the annual EECS Celebrates ceremony in May, will be announced later.
+The winners of the 2020 Morris Joseph Levin Award for Outstanding Masterworks Thesis Presentations, which will be presented at the annual EECS Celebrates ceremony, will be announced later.

 Q: Will the event be photographed or videotaped?